How to Spell and Grammar Check in Microsoft Word

 Change Your Language

 You may want run spelling and grammar checks in a different language.
-To do this, click the REVIEW tab, click the Language button, and click Set Proofing Language.
+To do this, click the Review tab, select the Language button, and click on Set Proofing Language.

 Disable the Spell Checker

-You may want to disable the spell checker entirely when working on documents that contain a lot of words Word doesn’t understand.
-To disable spell-checking, click FILE > Options > Proofing.
+You may want to disable the spell checker entirely when working on documents that contain a lot of words the app doesn’t understand.

 The AutoCorrect feature can automatically replace words you type with correctly spelled words.
 It’s enabled by default, replacing common misspellings like “realyl” with “really.”
 You can disable AutoCorrect or manage the list of automatically corrected words and add your own.

 This also allows you to speed up typing — for example, if you frequently type a sentence like “Hello, my name is Bob Smith,” you could create an AutoCorrect rule that expands “hmbs” to “Hello, my name is Bob Smith” when you type it.
 This is known as text expansion .

-To manage AutoCorrect, click FILE > Options > Proofing > AutoCorrect Options.
+To manage AutoCorrect, click File > Options > Proofing > AutoCorrect Options.